 Before you can overcome self-hatred, you need to realize that you are putting yourself through hell and keeping yourself there – unnecessarily!
 Further, you have the power to let yourself out of hell.
 Take a deep breath right now, and start forgiving yourself.
 This doesn’t happen overnight, so have patience.
 Self-forgiveness and freedom are choices you have to make, perhaps several times a day.

 Persevere, my friend, because the peace you’ll find is worth the pain of forgiving yourself.
+If you struggle with self-forgiveness, read How to Accept Yourself.

 Be honest about your pain